-Notes: This figure represents the coefficients and 95% confidence intervals from equation 1 for all births in the sample.
-For more details, see Section 4.
+Notes: This figure represents the coefficients and 95% confidence intervals from a dynamic variation of equation 1, where each point represents the interaction of the pre-period incarcertion rate and a single year.
+For more details, see Section 4 and Footnote 16.

-Figures 6 and 7 repeat this analysis with the sample restricted to unmarried mothers, which is an important subgroup for two reasons.
-First, because most incarcerated men are unmarried (Western, 2006), unmarried women should be the most effected by the policy.
-Second, women who give birth while unmarried, even if they are cohabiting at the time of the birth, are more likely to raise their children alone or with a subsequent partner.
+Figures 6 and 7 repeat this analysis with the sample restricted to unmarried mothers.
+Because most incarcerated men are unmarried (Western, 2006), unmarried women should be the most affected by the policy.
+Additionally, women who give birth while unmarried, even if they are cohabiting at the time of the birth, are more likely to raise their children alone or with a subsequent partner.
 Both the absence of a second parent (McLanahan et al., 2013) and the upheaval from a series of partners (Cherlin, 2009) are associated with negative long-term effects for children.
 However, Finlay and Neumark (2010) find that for women whose marriage decisions were affected by the same shift in incarceration policies leveraged by Charles and Luoh (2010), never-married motherhood does not lead to poorer outcomes.
 As incarcerated men are less than half as likely to be married than non-incarcerated men, unmarried women and their potential children are particularly important for understanding the intergenerational effects of incarceration policies.